espressoshock/SA-performance-evaluator/README.md

 ### Results

 ## Velocity
-The division of tasks was done in accordance with the estimated working time for a person (26 hours).
+The division of the tasks was done in accordance with the estimated working time for a person (26 hours).
 At the end of each sprint, considering the ideal hours and those necessary to complete the tasks, the velocity was evaluated individually and for the team.
 At the end of the project, the velocity is evaluated for the whole project.
 It is used to estimate the impact of peer-programming on individual and team efficiency.

 ### First iteration